transentis/bptk_py/README.md

     * size, stddev, sum, mean, rank, previous, abs, max, min, int, sin, cos, round, savediv, if, delay, init, normal, random, pulse, step

-# Creating Own Simulation models
+# Advanced: Creating Your Own Simulation models
 Instead of reading 3rd party simulation models, you may define your own simulation model.
 A simulation model is a self-contained python script.
 This means, it can be executed as its own file without any dependencies.